bibleexchange/courses/poetry/en/408_ecclesiastes_chapter-9.md

 - If all existence and consciousness ends with death, then the only thing that matters is this present life (and therefore nothing really matters).
 - v.7 SMALL HOPE?
 "Go, eat your bread with joy".
 "Life is utterly meaningless and our common death and destiny prove it to be so.
 So forget about all I have said and have a good time."
 - Fatalism and wishing: Perhaps the sense is, "God has already accepted your works - I hope; because if He hasn't, there is nothing you can do about it."
-- Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity: Clearly, Solomon knew that enjoying the good things at hand in this life - bread, wine, garments, comforts (let your head lack no oil), and a wife whom you love - none of these took away the meaninglessness of life.
+- Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity: Clearly, Qoholet knew that enjoying the good things at hand in this life - bread, wine, garments, comforts (let your head lack no oil), and a wife whom you love - none of these took away the meaninglessness of life.
 "Make your vain life a little better,".

 > "White garments and anointing oil make life more comfortable in a hot climate."
 (Eaton)